blackpill/tesla-display/_pages/tiktok.md

 <a id="googleplay" href ="https://play.google.com/store/apps/details?id=io.github.blackpill.tesladisplay&referrer=utm_source%3Dgithub%26utm_medium%3Dorganic"><img src="./google-play-badge.svg" height="100px"></a>
 </p>

-## 2. Enable the WiFi hotspot in your phone
+## 2. Enable the WiFi hotspot of your phone
 We must enable the Wi-Fi hotspot becuase we use is to transfer data between the phone and the Tesla EV.
 Then make sure that the Tesla EV is connected to the Wi-Fi hotspot of your phone.